 · The findings from the needs assessment will help us develop the goals for our strategic plan, which will provide the foundation for service improvements at our agencies.

 · While we will not be asking you questions about personal or professional stories regarding violence or abuse, we would like to remind you of the exceptions to confidentiality.
-There y are Mandatory Reporting requirements for child abuse, and Imminent Threats to Self or others.
-(Or… Some members of Keystone Partnership are mandated reporters of abuse and neglect of a child, adult or older adult and of persons who are a threat to themselves or others.
+There are Mandatory Reporting requirements for child abuse, and Imminent Threats to Self or others.

-If you would ’d like to participate, but prefer an individual interview for any reason, please let us know and we will be happy to arrange it.
+If you would like to participate, but prefer an individual interview for any reason, please let us know and we will be happy to arrange it.

 I have attached a Frequently Asked Questions sheet with more details, or just let me know if you have additional questions.